lass04/CentreDeFormationBackend/README.md

-This is a Backend for Training Course Sessions
+This is a Backend for Training Sessions

+Technologies :
+* Node.js
+* Express
+* MongoDB

+This is a basic beginner project.
+Going Forward..